YOUR FLASH BASED LEARNING WILL EXPIRE IN

 The average company using eLearning has anywhere from 10-20 titles in circulation at any one time.
 More in larger organisations.

 Mobile devices don’t support Flash at all, and now major desktop browsers like Internet Explorer, Firefox, Chrome, and Safari are reducing their support for Flash and focusing on the HTML5 standard.
-If your content is built in Flash, your organisation will be affected when Adobe stop development on the Flash platform in 2020.
+If your content is built in Flash, your organisation will be affected when Adobe stop development and support of the Flash platform in December 2020.
 In fact, your content could be at risk even sooner if your organisation is contemplating browser updates in it's next Standard Operating Environment update.

-The consequences of not updating your eLearning from Flash to HTML5 can be serious:
+The consequences of not updating your eLearning from Flash to HTML5 could be disasterous:

 - • Your eLearning courses may cease to work